admiral-vulcan/MusicToLight3/README.md

 # MusicToLight3
-MusicToLight3 is a project that converts audio input into visual output on various DMX devices, LED strip(s), and more.
+MusicToLight3 is a project that converts audio input into visual output on various DMX devices, LED strip(s), and more using the power of Pygame for graphics display.
 It's designed to run on a Raspberry Pi 4 with Raspbian OS 64-bit.

 ## Features
-- Visualizes audio input on DMX devices and LED strips.
+- Visualizes audio input on DMX devices, LED strips, and on-screen with Pygame.
 - Provides adjustable color transitions and mappings based on the audio input.
 - Optimized to run on Raspberry Pi 4.

 ## Prerequisites
 - Raspberry Pi 4 with Raspbian OS 64-bit.
 - Python 3.8 or newer.
-- The following Python libraries: PyAudio, collections, time, math, numpy, Aubio, rpi_ws281x, random, scipy.
+- The following Python libraries: PyAudio, collections, time, math, numpy, Aubio, rpi_ws281x, random, scipy, and pygame.
 - Open Lighting Architecture (OLA) for DMX communication.

 The project has dependencies that are distributed under various licenses: